CRUSTDE-ContainerizedRustDevEnv/total_commander_best_file_manager/README.md

 LF2019-04-04 12-12-12 blabla.jpg
 I start with my initials, then the date and time and maybe some description.
 ## Import photos
 I have a Sony camera with a SD card.
 I put that in my notebook.
 In TotalCmd on the left I have an empty local folder and on the right the SD card.
-On the right side I select all the jpg with `Mark - Select Group` then I copy that with `F5`.
+On the right side I select all the jpg with `Mark - Select Group - *.jpg` then I copy that with `F5`.
 I can extract the CD and return it into my Sony camera where I format it.
 ## Rename photos
 In the local folder I press `Ctrl + a` to Select All and then `Ctrl + m` for the Multirename tool.
 I choose a saved rename mask:
 `LF[Y]-[M]-[D] [h]-[m]-[s][N20-]`